Kannur district: Colonial era

 During the 17th century, Kannur was the capital city of the only Muslim polity in the Far-South of India – Arakkal – who also ruled the Laccadive Islands in addition to the city of Kannur.
 Arakkal Kingdom and Chirakkal kingdom were two vassal kingdoms based in the city of Kannur.
 The island of Dharmadom near Kannur, along with Thalassery, was ceded to the East India Company as early as 1734, which were claimed by all of the Kolattu Rajas, Kottayam Rajas, Mannanar and Arakkal Bibi in the late medieval period, where the British initiated a factory and English settlement following the cession.
 In 1761, the British captured Mahé, and the settlement was handed over to the ruler of Kadathanadu.
 The British restored Mahé to the French as a part of the 1763 Treaty of Paris.
 In 1779, the Anglo-French war broke out, resulting in the French loss of Mahé.
 In 1783, the British agreed to restore to the French their settlements in India, and Mahé was handed over to the French in 1785.

 During the British Raj, Kannur was part of the Madras Presidency in the Malabar District.
 Initially the British had to suffer local resistance against their rule under the leadership of Kerala Varma Pazhassi Raja, who had popular support in Thalassery-Wayanad region.
 The municipalities of Kannur and Thalassery were formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, along with the municipalities of Kozhikode, Palakkad, and Fort Kochi, making them the first modern municipalities in the modern state of Kerala.

+Geography

+The Kannur district covers an area of 2966 km², accounting for 7.63% of Kerala's total area, making it the fifth-largest district in Kerala.